Koongrizzly/FrameVision/README.md

 3. Starts the background worker.

 ### Installer Menu Options
-- **Sytem check:** check diskspace, Cpu/cpu, python, creates venv etc and gives advice on what to use in the installer
+- **Sytem check:** check diskspace, Cpu/Gpu, basic system info, python, creates venv etc and gives advice on what to use in the installer
 - **Core Install:** App only (minimal).
 - **Full CPU Install:** Torch CPU + models/binaries.This installer will not ask to install Qwen, smaller model is on roadmap
 - **Full CUDA Install:** Torch CUDA + models/binaries.+ asks to install Qwen TXT 2 IMG (only allows install from 12 gig vram and up)